hashgraph/hedera-services/hedera-node/docs/proposals/block-stream-bucket-uploader.md

 - Uses CompletableFuture for non-blocking asynchronous operations

+### BlockReuploadManager
+The BlockReuploadManager is responsible for initiating re-uploads of failed block uploads after node restarts or re-uploading blocks that were attempted to be uploaded more than the configured retry limit.

+##### Key Responsibilities
+- Managing retry attempts for failed uploads while respecting configured retry limits
+- Coordinating with the BucketUploadManager to re-attempt uploads
+- Handling error scenarios gracefully with appropriate logging and failure reporting

+##### Startup Operations
+- Scan block directory on node startup
+- Identify blocks that need to be uploaded (files in the current directory)
+- Build recovery queue

+##### Recovery Processing
+- Initiate recovery of incomplete uploads
+- Track recovery progress
+- Report recovery metrics

 ### BlockRetentionManager

-The BlockRetentionManager is responsible for managing the lifecycle of block files on disk after they have been successfully uploaded to cloud storage.
-It implements a retention policy to clean up local block files that are no longer needed while ensuring data integrity and proper metrics collection.
+The BlockRetentionManager is responsible for managing the lifecycle of block files in the `/uploaded` directory after a configurable retention period.

-This cleanup process needs to be scheduled to run periodically (e.g., hourly or daily) on a background thread separate from the main handler thread to avoid impacting normal operations.

 Key Implementation Details:
 - Manages block file retention based on configurable retention period
-- Performs asynchronous cleanup of expired block files
+- Performs asynchronous cleanup of expired block files from the `/uploaded` directory
-- Validates block metadata before deletion
-  - Checks upload status and hash validation results
-  - Preserves files with hash mismatches for investigation
 - Uses non-blocking CompletableFuture operations for cleanup tasks
 - Leverages shared executor service for background operations
 - Maintains metrics for deleted blocks and cleanup operations
 - Implements proper error handling and logging
 - Supports both raw (.blk) and compressed (.blk.gz) block files
-- Preserves blocks without metadata files as a safety measure

 Required Configuration:
 - Block retention period duration